What You Can Do

 Simple steps you can take to protect your devices and to track them if they become lost or stolen.

-U safety resources
+U safety resources and information

 Below are some additional resources to promote campus safety: